STAMP-project/botsing-git-webapp/README.md

 The webhook should be triggered (scan your app server logs), and if Botsing is successful, a comment will be added to the issue with corresponding Botsing output (generally, the source code of a test that reproduces the stack trace in the issue).
 The botsing process itself can take a few minutes, so the comment may not appear immediately.
 To perform multiple tests, simply update the issue content (or create another one).

+### Note concerning localhost testing

-Note: if testing with a local installation of Gitlab (on localhost), you have to allow localhost Webhooks in Gitlab: log in as gitlab administrator, go to the admin area (wrench logo in the top menu), Settings/Network section, and check the "Allow requests to the local network from hooks and services" in the "Outboud requests" panel.
+If testing with a local installation of Gitlab (on localhost), you have to allow localhost Webhooks in Gitlab: log in as gitlab administrator, go to the admin area (wrench logo in the top menu), Settings/Network section, and check the "Allow requests to the local network from hooks and services" in the "Outboud requests" panel.